Shyam-Prag/create-lambda-alarm/README.md

 # create-lambda-alarm

-Lambda function which creates a cloudwatch alarm for a number of functions provided the below JSON input:
+Lambda function which loops through a list of function names and creates a cloudwatch alarm for each functions provided the below JSON input:
 ```
 {
     "metrics":[